ANIMAL'S NAME: Simba

 To my knowledge, this method was implemented and practised by Elizabeth Hodgkins, DVM in the early 2000’s.
 She wrote her book in 2007, “Your Cat” whom she dedicated to her healed diabetic cat, Punkin.
 She stresses how important it is to keep the body in the normal range.
 Even elderly sick cats can heal their diabetes.
 If the body is not kept in the normal range, the pressure on the organs is too much and healing cannot take place.

 If the body has been fed dry food or high carb wet food, then diet is a massive component here.
 A change in diet may very well allow the body to recalibrate back into balance relatively quickly.
+No free-feeding, and definitely no dry food as shown below.
 More on this.

 Many success stories can be found here following the Tight Regulation Protocol: http://www.diabeticcatinternational.com